oklabflensburg/open-data-api/SETUP.md

 ---

-## Insert Weather Station References
+## Insert Weather Station Reference

 This section describes how to set up and insert weather station reference data into your PostgreSQL database.